ravendb/docs/version_3/docs/client-api/commands/how-to/switch-commands-to-a-different-database.dotnet.markdown

 **Return Value**

-Method returns new instance of commands that is scoped to the desired database.
+Method returns new instance of commands that is scoped to the requested database.

 ### Example